Skip to main content

 • 2020

-• 2018 & Older
+• 2019 & Older

 • Liu et al., "Rehybridization dynamics into the pericyclic minimum of an electrocyclic reaction imaged in real-time."
 Nat.
 Commun.
 14, 2795 (2023).
-In this study provides, we used a combination of megaelectronvolt ultrafast electron diffraction to reveal new mechanistic insights into electrocyclic reactions.
+In this study, we used a combination of megaelectronvolt ultrafast electron diffraction to reveal new mechanistic insights into electrocyclic reactions.
 These reactions are characterized by the simultaneous formation and dissociation of multiple bonds and by their stereospecificity, the ability to chemically lock specific reactant stereoconfigurations in the product.
 The results show that the stereospecificity is achieved by the multiple bond reformation steps not happening exactly at the same time.

 • Reinhard et al., "Ferricyanide photo-aquation pathway revealed by combined femtosecond Kβ main line and valence-to-core x-ray emission spectroscopy."
 Nat.
 Commun.
 14, 2443 (2023).
 In this study we utilized fs Fe Kβ main line and valence to core X-ray emission spectroscopy, along with x-ray solution scattering, to investigate the photo-aquation reaction of ferricyanide under UV excitation.
 By analyzing both the Fe Kβ main line and the valence-to-core regions, we were able to identify short-lived intermediates crucial for understanding the reaction mechanism.
 In the proposed reaction process, the photoexcited ligand-to-metal charge transfer excited state undergoes sub-ps deactivation through dissociative metal-centered excited states, resulting in the formation of a penta-coordinate intermediate.
 This intermediate decays within 5 ps either by rebinding the dissociated cyanide or via uptake of a water molecule.
 The methodology employed in this study holds broad applicability for studying reactions in more intricate systems, including heme proteins.